The Old Age Security (OAS) pension is one of the main sources of retirement income in Canada.

 OAS Clawback Scenario

-When your income for the year is lower, it may result in excess OAS clawback.
+When your annual income is lower, it may result in excess OAS clawback.
 In this case, you will receive the excess amount back after filing your taxes.

 If you can pre-empt that your income will be lower for next year, you can stop CRA from applying the higher rate OAS recovery tax by completing Form T1213 (OAS).